int16t/Parser-PE/README.md

 # Parse PE
-It is a software that scans the PE header on the disk and returns some information such as Image DOS Headers.
+It is a software that scans the PE file and returns some information such as Image DOS Headers.